oracle-livelabs/apex/crm-apexlang/5-enhance-application/5-enhance-application.md

 ## Task 8: Build a CRM chat assistant
-1. Build a CRM chat assistant experience powered by APEXlang.
+1. Build a CRM chat assistant experience powered by APEXlang that handles queries about leads and opportunities.

     Prompt:
     ```